Membership of the Royal College of Physicians of Ireland: Parts

-The MRCPI in general internal medicine is composed of 3 parts; part I written, part II written, and part II clinical.
+The MRCPI in general internal medicine is composed of three parts; part I written, part II written, and part II clinical.
 Throughout history, each part has undergone several changes in its format and displays specific regulations for cancelation policy and appeals.

 Doctors can appear in the MRCPI in general internal medicine part I examination six months (or more) after graduation.
-The MRCPI part I consists of one paper with 100 questions in a best of fives format, to be completed within 3 hours (there is no break).
+The MRCPI part I consists of one paper with 100 questions in a best of fives format, to be completed within three hours (there is no break).
 There is no negative marking and each question is equally weighted.
 As of January 2019, the maximum number of times a candidate can sit any part of an MRCPI examination will be limited to six attempts.
 In addition, candidates should pass the part I examination within six years of their first attempt.
 Holders of certain qualifications (e.g., MRCPUK, FRACP, or the American Board in general internal medicine) are exempted from appearing in the part I written exam and can directly participate in the part II written exam.
-The cost of the examination varies every year, but currently, the fees are €630 in Ireland and €710 in overseas centers.
+The cost of the examination varies every year, but currently, the fees are €630 in Ireland and €710 in overseas centres.

 Candidates can appear in the part II written examination after they pass their part I written exam (or have been granted an exemption).
 The part II written exam consists of two papers.
 Each paper has 75 questions in a best of fives format, to be completed within 2.5 hours.
-There is a 90-minute break between these 2 papers (also applicable for remote invigilation during the COVID-19 pandemic).
+There is a 90-minute break between these two papers (also applicable for remote invigilation during the COVID-19 pandemic).
 There is no negative marking and each question is equally weighted.
 Fellows of the Royal Australasian College of Physicians (FRACP) are exempted from appearing in the part II written exam and can directly take the part II clinical one.
 In 2022, the fee to appear in the part II written exam is €650 in Ireland while it costs €710 if candidates take the exam in one of the RCPI's overseas centers.

 To participate in the part II clinical examination, candidates must have passed the MPCPI in general internal medicine part II written within the last three years (or have been granted an exemption).
 If this three-year period has expired, candidates should re-sit the part II written exam.
 The part II clinical exam assesses the candidates' clinical skills, such as history taking, examination techniques, and decision making.
 Currently, this part is conducted in Ireland and some of the RCPI's overseas centers (Malaysia, Saudi Arabia, United Arab Emirates, and Oman).
 The exam consists of two 25-minute long cases and five 10-minute short cases (one of which is a communication and ethics interaction with a role player).
 The fee to sit part II clinical examinations is €780 in Ireland or €1,360 outside Ireland.